CodeVA-Curriculum/twine-trail-guide/src/routes/locations/linking-with-variables.md

 :::passage{title="Just Right (Porridge)"}
 ```
+kitchen: "Living Room"
-kitchen = "I wonder if there's a place to sit in the next room...->Living Room"
+kitchen_choice: "I wonder if there's a place to sit in the next room..."
 --

 The porridge in the small bowl is just right!
 Goldilocks eats up all the porridge in the small bowl and sighs contentedly.